 Around the world, inventors find writing a provisional patent application an unnecessary step or an overhead.
-Since you have to a file a non-provisional patent application anyway, then what is the need of filing a provisional application?
+Since you have to file a non-provisional patent application anyway, what is the need for filing a provisional application?
 You can just file a non-provisional application, and be done with it.
 We wish the process could be simple.
 Directly filing a non-provisional patent application may land you in trouble.
 Therefore, we advise you to file a provisional application first.
 In this article, we’ll share the importance of a provisional application.
 Also, after reading this article, you come to know five key benefits of writing a provisional application.

 Five Benefits of Writing a Provisional Patent Application

 To ease the process of applying for patents, in 1995, the USPTO created the option of filing a provisional patent application.
 As an inventor or an organization, you get various benefits of submitting a provisional application to the USPTO.
 However, writing a provisional patent application may become a tricky job to do.
 Although, it has fewer legal formalities, you have to fulfill the basic requirements of the USPTO.
 Thus, you may hire a patent firm which has expertise in filing provisional applications.